-One of our core growth and expansion strategies is to establish hologram theaters in prominent locations from which we receive revenues from ticket and merchandise sales to audiences attending our holographic productions, with brands purchasing exclusive title rights to shows and signage.
-Our goal is roll out up to 150 hologram theaters within existing cineplexes or as standalone theaters, with each hologram theater holding an average of 100 seats.
+One of our core growth and expansion strategies is to establish hologram theaters by partnering with existing theatre owners by integrating our patented technology, our exclusive shows and holographic experiences in prominent locations through the United States and Canada.
+We receive revenues from ticket and merchandise sales to audiences attending our holographic productions, with brands purchasing exclusive title rights to shows and signage.
+Our goal is roll out up to 150 hologram theaters within existing cineplexes or as standalone theaters.
 We believe we can retrofit a theater within six weeks to install our hologram technology, at a cost of $200,000 to $400,000, for which we would provide financing to our theater partners.
 We believe each hologram theater could show up to eight performances per day.
 We expect our theaters to be open 335 days per year with attendance of at least 15% of capacity and a ticket price of $20 to $40 per person, per show.
 Further revenue would be generated from concessions and merchandise sales at our theaters and from brand advertising and brand integration in our holographic content.
 Ticket and merchandising revenues would be split equally with theater owners.
 We also intend to partner with record labels, music studios and iconic estates to create several three-minute karaoke-like hologram experiences called the “Make Your Own Hologram Experience” at Hologram USA gift stores, which will include shows by living and late artists.
 The Hologram USA gift store expects to charge $60 to $300 for the hologram experience.

 We intend to grow both organically and through acquisitions.
 We seek to acquire and operate companies that could augment or complement our current offerings through the addition of content licensing and pay-per-view arrangements, content distribution agreements, platform white label service arrangements and production services.
 We currently have no commitments or agreements with respect to any such acquisitions, and there can be no assurance that we will complete any acquisitions in the future.